Season 1, Episode 47

 Lorne Brown:

 Knocked me on my ass and then psilocybin as well.
 But I still had the after effects of the, so it was just, and I didn’t even come home.
-I spent four days at a friend’s house to recalibrate, called my uncle, who’s a brilliant scientist neuroscientist.
+I spent four days at a friend’s house to recalibrate, called my uncle, who’s a brilliant scientist, neuroscientist.
 He discovered part of the team that discovered the circadian rhythm back in the day.
 And I told him, I think I broke my brain.

-He, what’d you do?
+He said, what’d you do?
 And I said, I took these medicinals, these plant medicines.
 I took these plant medicines.
 He goes, what are they?
 And I tell ’em, and he goes, okay, first of all, those aren’t plants.
 Those are drugs.
 I said, I referred to it again as medicinals.
 He goes, stop calling these medicinals.
 They’re drugs.
-And then he shared with me it could take six months to a year for my brain to settle down, but they’re not broken.
-I see you in there.
+And then he shared with me it could take six months to a year for my brain to settle down, but it’s not broken.
+I see you there.
 And thankfully I feel for the people that don’t have the means to do this, but I had the ability to take off some work.
-I have the tools, and then I have people that I know people like you.
+I have the tools, and then I have people that I know, people like you.
 I just know people where I called in everybody, I said, you got to work on me.
 And it took months to kind of get my nervous system back.
 I couldn’t sleep with the lights off for a while.

 It was like the scariest trip of my life.
-And when I heard we met, because I went to Gila as well for some debilitating anxiety back in 20 11, 12 is when I started.
+And when I heard we met, because I went to Gila as well for some debilitating anxiety back in 2011/12 is when I started.
 And I couldn’t understand why, because it didn’t make sense based on my external life that I would have this in my body.
 And so I was just curious to uncover so I could not blame, not be a victim, clearly intended.
 I wanted to find and integrate.
 I wanted to use it to help with the healing process.
 Yeah.
 Yeah.
 That’s not what happened.
 That’s not what happened for me.
 And so I had these tools to really, and put me in my body to really regulate my nervous system because it became dysregulated, like, oh yeah, totally was for a while, pretty nasty.
 So my message here, just because we went on a tangent, is I think psychedelics are going to do some crazy healing,

 and it’s done some amazing healing for people.
 I don’t think it’s for everybody, or you definitely need to make sure you have some good support and stuff because not everybody’s going to get to dance with unicorns.